thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 Due to context of the challenge, players need to be able to write to the disk.
 This folder needs to be private for each player, as the files created are used to exploit the binary.
-As with the modification of AppJailLauncher, each process is nows spawned with a different AppContainerProfile, it is enough to create a folder and add the RW rights for the SID of the AppContainerProfile.
+As with the modification of AppJailLauncher, each process is now spawned with a different AppContainerProfile.
+That is enough to create a folder and add the RW rights for the SID of the AppContainerProfile.

-The duration of these private folders is 10 minutes.
+These private folders were available for 10 minutes before being automatically removed.
 In order to be able to reuse this folder during its lifetime, the AppJailLauncher project has been modified and gives to the user a UID when it creates the private folder.
 For the following connections, the user can give its UID and it will be used to associate the previously created folder to the player.
 In order to avoid players bruteforcing this UID, it was hashed together with the IP address of the player, and a secret string to generate the folder name.